Nomination Process!

 • The initiative has overcome historical obstacles to integrated working.
 (250 words max.)

-Clinician of the Year
+Clinician of the Year - Sponsored by GMC

 This category is intended for those working in medical clinical roles considered role models by their team or organisation in ensuring high-quality and compassionate clinical practice and ensuring a proactive approach to reducing inequities in service provision.